Spark Plugs 101-All You Need To Know

 All you need to know about Spark Plugs will be explained in this graphic post.

-Spark plugs are necessary in a petrol internal combustion engine, to start generating its power.
+Spark plugs are necessary for a petrol internal combustion engine, to start generating its power.
 Here you will learn all there is to know, about Spark Plugs.

 Spark Plugs have 2 primary functions